yep-dev/yep-server/README.md

 ## Architecture

-This is just Raspberry Pi code, it needs other modules to function:
+This is just server code, it needs other modules to function:

 - [yep-machine](https://github.com/yep-dev/yep-machine) - controlling stepper motor and other hardware
 - [yep-app](https://github.com/yep-dev/yep-app) - UI, control panel